cimug-org/cim-modeling-guide/docs/index.md

 **25-November-2023**

-!!! tip
+!!!
+Note

-    It should be noted that the latest content for this guide is made available online at [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).
-When referencing the PDF version for offline viewing it is recommendeded to confirm it reflects the latest release.
+    When referencing the PDF version of the guide for offline viewing it is recommendeded to confirm it reflects the latest release.
+Latest content is publically available online at [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).

 **UCA International Users Group**